Your body has the wisdom to heal itself. My role is to guide your body to reconnect with this wisdom.

 Master of Arts (Honours) | Registered Craniosacral Therapist | Certified Yoga Teacher

 Karishma is a body-mind therapist whose approach emphasizes our relationships to ourselves, to each other, and to the natural world.
 Trained as a sociologist, she worked as a teacher and researcher before her own health challenges led her to embodiment and somatic practices.
 She has over 1000 hours of training in Craniosacral and relational/attachment work, and many more in Yoga and Ayurveda.
-Karishma is a Teaching Assistant for Craniosacral therapy practitioner trainings in North America, and is currently completing a 2-year clinical training that builds on the insights of Somatic Experiencing® for healing trauma.
-Rooted in a commitment to social justice, she also shares trauma-informed yoga, mindfulness and creativity workshops to guide people home to themselves.
+Karishma is a Teaching Assistant for Craniosacral therapy practitioner trainings in North America, and has completed a 2-year clinical training in NARM that builds on the insights of Somatic Experiencing® for healing trauma.
+Rooted in a commitment to social justice, she is a founding member of the Bending Towards Justice collective.
+Karishma also shares trauma-informed movement, mindfulness and creativity workshops to guide people home to themselves.